park-holidays-uk/pagebuilder/README.md

 * Restyle to match the styling of PHAST.
 * Add support for more elements (Lists, tables etc.)
 * Change Trait input fields to multi-select dropdowns.
-* Add form input group blocks
+* Replace multple grid blocks with customisable grids

 ## Known Issues